ergoplatform/board/design.md

 Publishes a post in the PBB, and returns the board attributes for that post.
 POST /bulletin/api/v1/post

+section + group will be mapped to orion's service paths.

 message: m,
 user_attributes: {
   section: s,              // a hash-like number, must be randomly generated.
 Base64 encoded, with 132 bits, which means 22 characters